hecal3/vim-leader-guide/README.md

                 \'w' : ['Gwrite',  'Git Write'],
                 \}

-" Plugin mapping
-nnoremap <silent> <leader> :LeaderGuide g:lmap.main<CR>
+" Leader + timeoutlen opens the main menu nnoremap <silent> <leader> :LeaderGuide g:lmap.main<CR>

+" Mappings other than leader work as well.
 ```

 Try pressing leader.
-The top-level will pop up depending on you timeoutlen setting.
+The top-level will pop up depending on you timeoutlen setting, awaiting further keystrokes.

 Alternatively press leader-f.
-Assuming leader-f is not mapped otherwise, the plugin will take straight to the file sub-menu.
+Assuming leader-f is not mapped otherwise you will end up in the file menu.

-Despite its name this plugin is not limited to the leader-key.
-Other first level mappings will work as well.
+Please note that no matter which mappings and menus you configure, your original leader mappings will remain unaffected.
+The key guide is an additional layer.
+It will only activate, when you do not complete your input during the timeoutlen duration.

 ## Special keys and Mappings